Frobenius subalgebra lattices in tensor categories: Inclusion of -algebras

+The following result was implicit in \cite{IW14} and was subsequently proven in detail in \cite[Corollary 4.2]{GK24}, allowing for a generalization beyond the irreducible case (\cite[Theorem 4.1]{GK24}).
+By applying our reformulation of Watatani's theorem on subfactors within the unitary tensor category setting (Corollary \ref{cor:allfiniteUnitary}) to $C^*$-algebras, we recover this deep result.

-\begin{corollary} A finite index unital irreducible inclusion of $ C^* $-algebras has a finite number of intermediate $ C^* $-algebras. \end{corollary} \begin{proof} According to \cite{Wat90}, a finite index unital inclusion of $ C^* $-algebras is defined through a faithful conditional expectation $ E_A: B \to A $.
+\begin{corollary} The $E$-compatible intermediate $C^*$-algebras of a finite-index unital irreducible inclusion of $C^*$-algebras form a finite lattice. \end{corollary} \begin{proof} According to \cite{Wat90}, a finite index unital inclusion of $ C^* $-algebras is defined through a faithful conditional expectation $ E_A: B \to A $.
 As a result, based on \cite[Lemma 3.11]{CHJP22}, the object $ {_A B_A} $ is a unitary Frobenius algebra object within the unitary tensor category $ \mathrm{Bimod}(A) $, and it is connected by Lemma \ref{lem:IrredConn}.
-The result follows by Proposition \ref{prop:C*positive} and Corollary \ref{cor:allfiniteUnitary}, since every intermediate $ C^* $-algebra corresponds to a unitary Frobenius subalgebra of $ {_A B_A} $. \end{proof}
+The result follows by Corollary \ref{cor:allfiniteUnitary}, since an intermediate $ C^* $-algebra corresponds to a unitary Frobenius subalgebra of $ {_A B_A} $ if and only if it is E-compatible by Proposition \ref{prop:AdjointEcomp}. \end{proof}

+The following example of a unital irreducible finite-index inclusion of $C^*$-algebras features uncountably many intermediate $C^*$-algebras.
+This shows that $E$-compatibility is not always guaranteed for such an intermediate, proving that this assumption used in Corollary \ref{cor:InoWat} is necessary and cannot be omitted.